Surrogacy in Georgia offers a unique opportunity to make dreams come true while securing meaningful compensation for your family.

 Step 2.
 Speak With a Specialist

-If you qualify to be a surrogate, your surrogacy specialist will arrange a video call with you to tell you more about what you can expect from the surrogate process in Georgia.
+If you qualify to be a surrogate, your surrogacy specialist will arrange a video call with you to tell you more about what you can expect from the process in Georgia.

 Step 3.
 Further Your Surrogacy Journey

-Commonly Asked Questions about Surrogate Pay in Georgia
+Commonly Asked Questions About Surrogate Pay in Georgia

 How much do surrogates get paid monthly?